 Faith Hannah (AE4FH), Hope (KM4IPF), and Dad (WX4TV) will be operating amateur radio from the Dry Tortugas National Park from December 14-17, 2018.
 This trip to the Dry Tortugas is a dry run to see if it is feasible to take other young amateur radio operators to the island to give them the experience of going on an amateur radio DXpedition.
 If this trip is successful, the plan is to form a 501-C3 non-profit to begin to take two or three young hams each year to the Dry Tortugas or other islands to give them this experience.

 The Dry Tortugas are a desired entity in the amateur radio world, so the team expects to make lots of contacts during the three days that they are on the air from the island.
 They will be operating on HF (shortwave) and also the amateur radio satellites, in an attempt to contact as many other amateur radio operators as possible.

-To prepare for this trip, the girls and Dad will be camping in the Crane Point Hammock in the Florida Keys to operate during the RSGB IOTA Contest in late July, 2018.
-(See Above) The girls will gain experience in primitive camping skills, preparing food over open fires, and operating from a tent with battery and solar power.
+To prepare for this trip, the girls and Dad camped in the Crane Point Hammock in the Florida Keys and operated during the RSGB IOTA Contest in late July, 2018.
+The girls gained experience in primitive camping skills, preparing food over open fires, and operating from a tent with battery and solar power.